The Raincode PL/I compiler

 Easy Transition to .NET

 The Raincode PL/I Compiler is aimed at making the transition to the .NET platform as smooth and as painless as possible.
-Therefore, accurate mainframe emulation is an essential feature
+Therefore, accurate mainframe emulation one of its most important features.

 The behavior implemented is derived from the mainframe implementation, and the exact same behavior is reproduced, even when it contradicts the original language standard or its own documentation.